-Buying based on beliefs is an uptrend with 30 percent of consumers worldwide saying that they make believe driven purchase decisions more than they did three years ago.
-Consumers buy a brand, switch from it or boycott it based on the brand’s stance on controversial or social issues.
-67 percent will buy a brand for the first time based solely on the brand’s position on a controversial topic.
+Buying based on beliefs is an uptrend, with 30 percent of consumers worldwide saying that they make believe driven purchase decisions more than they did three years ago.
+Consumers buy a brand, switch from it, or boycott it based on the brand’s stance on controversial or social issues.
+Sixty-seven percent will buy a brand for the first time based solely on the brand’s position on a controversial topic.

 Related Article: Customer Loyalty Trend: Artificial Intelligence